Tri509/FBLAStudentFinanceTracker/README.md

-#Student Finance Tracker

-#Description:
-The Student Finance Tracker is a Python program for personal finance management to help students track their earnings and spending.
-Users can add, edit, search, and delete transactions, view their balance, print reports, classify expenditure, and display expenditure trends using graphs.
-The objective is to have a simple user interface to manage money efficiently.

-#Technologies Used:
-Python 3,
-Matplotlib (for displaying data),
-Datetime module (for transaction date handling)

-#Requirements:
-Before running the program, ensure that you have Python 3 installed on your system and
-Matplotlib library installed (pip install matplotlib)

-#Installation:
-Click the other file on this github to open and download the source code

-#Install dependencies:
-pip install matplotlib

-#Usage:
-Run the code:
+The Student Finance Project was considered as a student oriented project and that is why a lot work on it has been undertaken.
+It is a project built using very common programming language, Python.
+With the help of the project you can easily add, edit, search and remove your transactions.
+Additionally you can even print the reports, breakdown your expenses in groups and look at the trend in expenses in the graph.
+A very plain concept is encouraged so that the task of managing one’s finances doesn’t feel burdensome.

+To better understand what the instructions are all about, the following should be considered:

+**What You Need:**
+- Your machine should have Python 3 already installed.
+- You will have to install the Matplotlib library as well.
+This can be done by downloading and installing Matplotlib.
+A simple way to do this is by executing the command “pip install matplotlib”.

+**How to Install:**
+1. Download the source code from GitHub repository.
+2. Execute the command to install Matplotlib: `pip install matplotlib`.

+**How to Use It:**
-Respond to on-screen instructions to add, view, update, or delete transactions.
+- Launch the application and complete the required information.
+You can add, view, update, or delete entries.
-Use the search bar to search transactions by category, type, or date.
+- It is possible to filter search transactions by category, type, and date.
-Run summaries and view financial trends through graphs.
-Exit the program when done.

-Features:
-Add Transactions: Allow users to add income and expenses with category, type, and date.
-View Balance: Automatically calculates and displays the present financial balance.
-Generate Summary: Provides weekly and monthly financial reports.
-Categorize Expenses: Breaks expenditure into categories for analysis.
-Modify Transactions: Users can easily change or remove transactions.
+- Make comments on the data in a convenient way – charts that illustrate the picture and the relationships in the data.
+After this, just exit the program.

+**Features:**
+- **Add Transactions:** Insert your incomes and spends along with their dates and categories.
+- **View Balance:** Your present account balance is displayed by the program automatically.
+- **Generate Summary:** View percentage graphical conclusions for both weeks and months of your spending.
+- **Categorize Expenses:** Conveniently place your expenses in groups in which you spent on.
+- **Modify Transactions:** Alter any record you want or completely delete a transaction.
-Search Transactions: Search transactions by category, type, or date.
+- **Search Transactions:** Most conveniently search for transactions by a category, type or the exact date.
-Visualize Data: Matplotlib charts of expenses by month and category.
+- **Visualize Data:** Look at you spending activity using Matplotlib secured graphs from year to type.